daostack/vanille/README.md

-# DAOStack Alchemy - Creating DAOs for an Emergent Future
+# DAOstack Alchemy - Creating DAOs for an Emergent Future

 ## What is Alchemy?

-DAOStack Alchemy is a browser application that enables anyone with an account on the Ethereum blockchain, and STK tokens to spend, to easily create and work with DAOs on Ethereum that run on predefined, configurable smart contracts in a network of organizations, collaborators and investors that collaborate on the blockchain.
+DAOstack Alchemy is a browser application that enables anyone with an account on the Ethereum blockchain, and STK tokens to spend, to easily create and work with DAOs on Ethereum that run on predefined, configurable smart contracts in a network of organizations, collaborators and investors that collaborate on the blockchain.

 ## Implementation